 Sports and Children with Special Needs

-All children can benefit from the exercise, energy release, and pure enjoyment of playing sports, and this includes children with special needs.
+All children can benefit from the exercise, energy release, and pure enjoyment of playing sports.
+This includes children with special needs.

 Participating in sports can help instill a sense of self-confidence and improve skills in relationship building and working as part of a team.
-And it can help in weight management, a common problem among today's kids.
+And it can help in weight management.
+This is a common problem among today's kids.

 The benefits of sports